-A magnificent ancient Greek mosaic discovered in Hatay, Turkey continues to amaze archaeologists and historians who are attempting to ascertain the exact meaning of its images and inscriptions.
+A magnificent ancient Greek mosaic discovered in Hatay, Turkey continues to amaze archaeologists and historians attempting to ascertain the exact meaning of its images and inscriptions.

-The floor mosaic, which was found in Hatay province, located on the Turkish-Syrian border, is divided into three parts, with two images complete and in nearly perfect condition.
-The third section is mostly destroyed, but its meaning has nevertheless been deciphered by archaeologists and historians.
+The floor mosaic, which was found in the Hatay Province, located on the Turkish-Syrian border, is divided into three parts, with two images complete and in nearly perfect condition.
+The third section has mostly been destroyed, but its meaning has, nevertheless, been deciphered by archaeologists and historians.

 The mosaic, which is likely from the 3rd century BC, is believed to have served as an elaborate centerpiece of a floor located in the dining room of a wealthy man’s home.

 Ancient Greek mosaic found in Turkey puzzles archaeologists

 The image that is by far the most controversial among experts is the first from the left, which shows a skeleton (pictured above) lying down and enjoying a pitcher of wine and a loaf of bread beside him.
 Above him, the Ancient Greek text reads: “Be cheerful, enjoy your life” (“ΕΥΦΡΟΣΥΝΟΣ”).

 In the middle scene, there is a sundial and a man running.
 He has lost one shoe because he is in a rush.
 Behind him is a bald, older man who is either his servant or slave.
 The sundial shows a time between 9 p.m. and 10 p.m.
 The inscription on one side reads that the man is in a hurry to get dinner because he’s nearly out of time (“ΤΡΕΧΕΔΙΠΝΟΣ-ΑΚΑΙΡΟΣ”).